rrgarciach/angular2-local-storage/README.md

 # angular2-local-storage
-An Angular 2 module that gives access to the browsers local storage.
+An Angular 2 TypeScript module that gives access to the browsers local storage.

 Compatible with Angular 2.0.0 beta 0